fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     plt.xlabel('Frequency (GHz)')
     plt.ylabel('Insertion Loss (dB)')

-    # By convention, insertion loss values increases downward on the Y axis.
+    # By convention, insertion loss values increase downward on the Y axis.
     # This is consistent with the plot shapes on spectrum analyzers, and
     # perhaps explains why the customary "wrong" sign convention is used.
     plt.gca().invert_yaxis()